We use our eyes to monitor our external environment, and we depend on our ocular motor systems to protect and guide our eyes.

-The optic nerve enters the optic chiasm where the nasal retinal fibers intersect with the contralateral optic tract.
-While the temporal retinal fibers remain in the ipsilateral optic tract.
+The optic nerve enters the optic chiasm, where the nasal retinal fibers intersect with the contralateral optic tract.
+At the same time, the temporal retinal threads remain in the ipsilateral optic tract.

 Fibers from the optic pathways project and synapse in the pretectal nuclei in the dorsal midbrain in the collicular region.

-The pretectal nuclei project fibers towards the ipsilateral nuclei of Edinger-Westphal and also towards the contralateral nucleus of Edinger-Westphal through the posterior commissure.
+The pretectal nuclei project fibers towards the ipsilateral nuclei of Edinger-Westphal and also towards the contralateral middle of Edinger-Westphal through the posterior commissure.

 Types of neurons

-Some axons of the optic nerve connect to the pretectal nucleus of the upper midbrain rather than the cells of the lateral geniculate nucleus (which project to the primary visual cortex).
+Some axons of the optic nerve are connected to the pretectal nucleus of the upper midbrain rather than the cells of the lateral geniculate heart (which project to the primary visual cortex).

 These intrinsic photosensitive ganglion cells are also called melanopsin-containing cells and influence circadian rhythms and the pupillary light reflex.